Effort = Effort

 I learned this the hard way.

 Back then I was coaching a team responsible for a core functional operating system.
 A product so central that if it failed, it would take the whole company down with it.
 They were in year three of a five-year development cycle, and they were running blind.
-And out of time.
+And they were running out of time.

 They had Scrum.
 On paper, everything looked agile.
 They had Daily Stand-ups, Sprint Reviews, Retros.
 All the ceremonies, all the artifacts.
 But the backlog was a catastrophe.
 The Sprints were a mess.
 It was structured for a simple product (Epics and Stories in Jira), not for a complex, multi-layered operating system with dependencies reaching into every corner of the organization, as well as external providers.
 Multiple of them.